-Dr. Gordon is Professor and Chair of the Department of Health, Human Performance and Recreation (HHPR).
+Dr. Gordon is Professor of Health, Human Performance and Recreation (HHPR).
 He came to Baylor in the fall of 2013 with nearly 20 years of experience in academics and medicine.
 Prior to coming to Baylor, he served as Director of a core clinical translational laboratory in the Medical School at the University of Michigan.

 Dr. Gordon’s areas of expertise include physical activity, and lifestyle-based research related to obesity and its co-morbidities across the lifespan.
 In 2013, he was nationally recognized as a top expert in muscular fitness and health outcomes.
 He has been a Principal Investigator or Co-Investigator of nearly 40 multi-year research investigations, the majority of which have been funded by federal agencies such as NIH and the CDC, through highly competitive research awards.
 As a prolific scholar, Dr. Gordon has published more than 200 publications including high impact peer-reviewed articles, abstracts and technical reports.
 His research has been featured in highly regarded journals such as the International Journal of Obesity, Pediatrics, Diabetes, American Journal of Medicine, Aging Research Reviews, and Archives of Internal Medicine, to name a few.
 Moreover, Dr. Gordon has published several book chapters and co-authored a leading textbook in clinical exercise physiology.